josmar-crwdstffng/angular/docs/DEVELOPER.md

 * [Bazel Support](#bazel-support)

-See the [contribution guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) if you'd like to contribute to Angular.
+See the [contribution guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) if you would like to contribute to Angular.

 ## Prerequisite Software